- What do I need for the first lesson?

 - Should I buy or rent an instrument?

 I recommend purchasing an instrument.
 You will have a higher quality instrument that can be traded in when you are ready to upgrade to the next size or quality.
+You will be responsible for all repairs and upkeep for a purchased instruments, so some families prefer to rent.

 - Why do you teach the Suzuki Method?